*Updated March 2022

 They also employ filters to make finding that perfect song a little easier.
 You’ll know the classics like genre, mood, artist, and instrument.
 Attributes, song length, and build are a few of Musicbed’s more unique filters.

-Musicbed also has lots and lots of playlists.
+Musicbed also has lots and lots of curated playlists, including a dedicated Filmmakers playlist, which is different but pretty cool.

 You may love the music in one audio library, but if the usage terms of the licenses are too strict, then you might not be able to use the songs the way you want to.